SLAMPAI/game_reasoning_arena/docs/minimal_index.rst

-Board Game Arena
+ Game Reasoning Arena
 ================

-Welcome to Board Game Arena - a research platform for training and evaluating AI agents in board games.
+Welcome to Game Reasoning Arena - a research platform for training and evaluating AI agents in games.

 .. automodule:: game_reasoning_arena
    :members: